 The responsibilities of the Board include setting and reviewing our strategic direction, monitoring organisational performance, the appointment of the CEO and deciding on key policy positions to take on behalf of directors.

-The Board consists of up to 12 directors.
-There are 4 National Directors, one of whom is the chair, and 7 Division directors.
+The Board currently consists of 12 directors, including 4 National Directors, one of whom is the chair, 7 Division Directors and the Managing Director and Chief Executive Officer.
 The procedure for the appointment of directors can be found in our Constitution.

 We are a federation of 7 State and Territory Divisions.
 Each Division maintains a local office and is advised and supported by a Division Council.